 Large MRSA abscess on the leg in a 62-year-old man beginning to drain spontaneously.
 The abscess cavity was large, and patient was placed on trimethoprim-sulfamethoxazole (TMP-SMX) to cover the surrounding cellulitis.
 (Reproduced with permission from Richard P. Usatine, MD.)

-Neck abscess secondary to dental abscess in a homeless man. ...
+Neck abscess secondary to dental abscess ...